 - Do you have people from an insurance background who have experience of building catastrophe and climate models to predict financial risk?

 - What expertise does your firm possess to help you create a technology solution and automate some of the modelling?

 FourthLine helps firms to mitigate risk through recruitment, consulting and training solutions.

 For further insights on getting started on implementing your climate risk framework, please download our insights deck HERE.

-For any questions on the above or to set up a call with either our Risk Consulting Director, Ross Molyneux, or our Talent Director, Daniel Waltham, please either reply to this email or book time in their diaries below:
+For any questions on the above or to set up a call with our Talent Director, Daniel Waltham, please either reply to this email or book time in his diary below: